 With the Executive Order no. 401 of 28 April 2016, Denmark is implementing the updated transfer guidelines (July 2017) from the OECD under which the following documentation must be prepared:

 The master file must contain standardised information relevant for the entire group, whereas the local file(s) must contain specific information on the local affiliate(s).
 It follows from the Executive Order that a local file must be prepared for each legal entity even though the group has several entities in the same country.

-- The group has controlled transactions with entities in countries outside the EU/European Economic Area (EEA) or in countries without a tax treaty with Denmark.
+- The group has controlled transactions with entities in countries outside the EU/European Economic Area (EEA) or in countries without a DTT with Denmark.

 - The group has had a negative average operating profit/earnings before interest and tax (EBIT) over the past four years.

 Information submitted to the Danish tax authorities (e.g. CbC report, master file) can be exchanged automatically or spontaneously with countries that Denmark has concluded an exchange of information agreement with and has accepted confidentiality of the information.
-Correspondingly, the Danish tax authorities can receive information regarding Danish companies who are part of a group resident in another country.
+Correspondingly, the Danish tax authorities can receive information regarding Danish companies that are part of a group resident in another country.

 Thin capitalisation and interest relief limitations